Spine Spot Chiropractic

 Benefits of Therapeutic Exercise in Rehabilitation

-Therapeutic exercise forms a cornerstone of rehabilitation programs, offering multifaceted benefits such as improved muscle strength, enhanced range of motion, reduced pain, and enhanced physical function.
-It aids individuals in regaining mobility, addressing balance issues, and achieving overall functional independence, leading to a higher quality of life.
+Therapeutic exercise serves as a cornerstone of rehabilitation programs, offering numerous benefits, such as improved muscle strength, enhanced range of motion, reduced pain, and increased physical function.
+Improving strength is a key benefit of therapeutic exercise, helping patients restore functional capacity and better perform daily activities.
+These exercises can also help correct poor posture, which is often a root cause of chronic pain and functional limitations.
+By engaging in these exercises under Dr. Fraser’s guidance, individuals can regain mobility, address balance issues, and achieve overall functional independence, ultimately leading to a higher quality of life.

 Types of Therapeutic Exercises